Football Official

 Is either illegal?

-Asked by JAMES FRANCIS over 5 years ago
+Asked by JAMES FRANCIS over 6 years ago

 Long hair is on the player.
 He is not being pulled down by the facemask or a helmet opening nor is he being pulled down by grabbing inside the collar (horse collar tackle).
 There is no foul.

-Asked by They have a chance over 5 years ago
+Asked by JLINK8 over 6 years ago